zephyrproject-rtos/zephyr/doc/reference/kernel/threads/nothread.rst

 *****************************************

-The sections below list driver and functional subsystems that are expected to work to some degree when :kconfig:`CONFIG_MULTITHREADING` is disabled.
+The sections below list driver and functional subsystems that are expected to work to some degree when :kconfig:option:`CONFIG_MULTITHREADING` is disabled.
 Subsystems that are not listed here should not be expected to work.